Book – Rich Dad’s Cash Flow Quadrant (Guide to Financial Freedom) (Summary)

-- The real issue is the change you must go through internally and who you become in the process.
+- The real issue is the internal change you must go through and who you become.
 For some people, the process is easy.
 For others, the journey is impossible.

 - It’s this internal battle that makes it so hard.
 The struggle between who you no longer are and who you want to become is the problem.

-- People think that working hard for money and then buying things that make them look rich will make them rich.
-In most cases it doesn’t.
+- People think that working hard for money and buying things that make them look rich will make them rich.
+In most cases, it doesn’t.
 It only makes them more tired.
 They call it ‘Keeping up with the Joneses.’
 And if you notice, the Joneses are exhausted.”

 - To be successful as an investor or a business owner, you must be emotionally neutral to winning and losing.
 Winning and losing are just part of the game.

 Part III – How to become successful B and I

-This section of the book describes seven steps to guide you on your path to the right side of the CASHFLOW Quadrant.
+This book section describes seven steps to guide you to the right side of the CASHFLOW Quadrant.

 Step 1: It’s Time to Mind Your Own Business –

-Robert defines minding our own business is to build our asset column irrespective of our profession, whether we choose to work as E, S or B. you can keep your day job, but make sure to build a solid asset column rather spend all we earn and remain in the “Rat Race” forever.
+Robert defines minding our business as building our asset column irrespective of our profession, whether we choose to work as E, S, or B. You can keep your day job but make a solid asset column rather than spend all you earn and remain in the “Rat Race” forever.

 Step 2: Set Financial Goals & Take Control of Your Cashflow –

-- The primary reason most people have money problems is that they were never schooled in the science of cash-flow management.
+- Most people have money problems because they were never schooled in the science of cash flow management.

 - More money will not solve the problem if cash flow management is the problem.
 More money makes most people poorer because they often increase their spending and get deeper into debt every time they get a pay raise.

 - Good debt is debt someone else pays for you.
-Bad debt is debt that you pay for with your own sweat and blood.
+Bad debt is debt that you pay for with your sweat and blood.
 Rich Dad encouraged Robert to buy rental real estate because “the bank gives you the loan, but your tenant pays for it.